Posts Categorised: Field

 Titling

-If a dog already has a Senior title, then five passes are required for a Master title.
-Without a Senior title, then six passes are required.
+If a dog already has a Senior title, five passes are required for a Master title.
+Without a Senior title, six passes are required.

 A Finished title (“HRCH”) requires 100 points and points can be earned in Started (5 points per pass), Seasoned (10 points per pass) and/or Finished (15 points per pass).
 However, 60 points must be earned in Finished with a maximum of 40 points from Seasoned.
 If 10 points were earned in Started, then a maximum of 30 points can come from Seasoned.

-The Upland Hunter stake is designed for dogs trained to the Finished level, but dogs don’t need to have any titles before entering an Upland test.
+The Upland Hunter stake is designed for dogs trained to the Finished level.
+However dogs don’t need to have any titles before entering an Upland test.

-There is a simulated walk-up followed by a quartering test where the dog will have the chance to locate and flush at least two birds.
+There is a simulated walk-up followed by a quartering test where the dog will locate and flush at least two birds.
 The handler must aim, track and shoot a popper at birds his dog flushes, keeping gun safety in mind.
-Once the handler has fired a shot, the official guns may shoot the bird, if it can be done in a safe direction.
+Once the handler has fired a shot, the official guns may shoot the bird, if it can be done safely.
 The dog must retrieve any birds shot for him and must honor another dog.
-Each passing score earns the dog ten points and 40 points earn an Upland Hunter (“UH”) title.
+Each passing score earns the dog 10 points with 40 points needed to earn an Upland Hunter (“UH”) title.

 Master National vs International Grand Hunt

 To qualify for the Master National, the dog must have passed six Master tests between August 1 of the year before the event and July 31 of the event year.
 There are exceptions for dogs running tests exclusively in Alaska or Canada.
-A dog that ran and qualified at the previous year’s Master National only needs four Master passes and a dog that has the MNH title doesn’t have to requalify.
+A dog that qualified at the previous year’s Master National needs four Master passes to enter.
+A dog that has the MNH title doesn’t have to requalify.

 The Master National Hunter (“MNH”) title requires three passes at the Master National Hunting Test.
 This title is in addition to the MH title.
 Unlike other hunt test titles, the owner must request the title certificate and pay a fee.

-There is also now a Master Amateur Hunting Title (“MAH”) which is similar to the MNH but for dogs passing the Master Amateur Invitational Hunting Test three times.
+There is also a Master Amateur Hunting Title (“MAH”) which is similar to the MNH.
+Dogs must pass the Master Amateur Invitational Hunting Test three times to title.
 The owner must request the title certificate and pay a fee.

-The Grand Hunting Tests are held twice a year and are only open to retrievers that have earned their Hunting Retriever Championship (“HRCH”) title.
-There are five series: two multiple mark land tests with a blind retrieve and one or both must also include an honor and a diversion; two multiple mark water tests with a blind retrieve and one or both must also include an honor and a diversion; and a fifth series consisting of an upland quartering test.
+Two Grand Hunting Tests are held each year and are open to retrievers that have earned a Hunting Retriever Championship (“HRCH”) title.
+There are five series.
+Two series have multiple mark land tests with a blind retrieve and at least one honor and a diversion.
+The two multiple mark water tests must have a blind retrieve and at least one honor and a diversion.
+The fifth series consists of an upland quartering test.

 Prompt and precise responses are expected from retrievers at this level.
 Distances may be longer than any weekend hunt tests.
 A quad or delayed quad and/or having the dog retrieve in a particular sequence can be used.